antreev-brar/pclub_cp/README.md

 PS:-Initial uncertainty in momentum and position r both greater than 100.

 Input -:
-First input line contains total number of wizards n the next n input lines contain the values to labels on top of them
+First input line contains total number of wizards n, the next n input lines contain the values to labels on top of them

 Output